Table of Contents Contents

 What is Probate?

 The definition of probate is the general administration of a will or an estate without a will.
-If there is a will, the executor will handle this process.
-The executor is responsible for filing the will with probate court, starting the probate process.
-How long an estate is in probate depends on if the will is contested or not.
+If there is a will, the executor will handle this process, which can make the estate settlement process faster.
+The executor is responsible for filing the will with the probate court and starting the probate process.
+How long an estate is in probate depends on whether the will is contested or not.
 It can also take longer if there is no will.

 In some cases, probate is required.
 It really depends on the worth of the estate and other particulars of the will.
-Usually if there are assets involved in the estate, probate is required.
+Usually, probate is required if there are assets involved in the estate.
+If there’s an executor, this person is chosen during the estate planning process.

 Inheritance and Income

-Because there are no direct inheritance taxes, it is not considered an income according to the Canada Revenue Agency.
-So no matter who you inherit any money from you will not have to pay any taxes.
-That being said, the executor still has to pay provincial probate taxes and federal estate taxes before you even get the money.
+Because there are no direct inheritance taxes, it is not considered an income, according to the Canada Revenue Agency.
+So, no matter who you inherit any money from, you will not have to pay any taxes.
+That being said, the executor still has to impose estate taxes as well as pay provincial probate taxes and federal taxes before you even get the money.
+The inheritance itself isn’t considered part of your taxable income and doesn’t fall as part of your individual tax obligations.

-When it comes to receiving an inheritance from your parents it works the same as any other type of inheritance.
-The primary residence (your parents home) isn’t subject to estate taxes but any other properties are.
+When it comes to receiving an inheritance from your parents, it works the same way as any other type of inheritance.
+The primary residence (your parent's home) isn’t subject to estate taxes, but any other properties are.
 You will have to file their final income tax return and then pay any required taxes out of the estate.
 Your actual inheritance cannot be taxed.

 Getting an Inheritance in Canada